JosePedroDias/sudoku/README.md

 ## TODO (eventually)

 - playing game
-  - custom font for numbers? (round, easy to read)
-  - icons for actions
-  - dark theme
   - ask for suggestion as a toast
 - solving
   - [ ] implement solving algorithms